 I notice that some applications have "Open in Low Resolution Mode" already enabled.
 It this normal?

 Yes.
 Some applications work best using the Low Resolution mode.
 Other applications will only run in Low Resolution mode.
 You can try changing this setting by removing the checkmark in the Get Info window for the application.
 This may or may not be possible depending on the individual application.
 You may also contact the developer of the application to determine if they are offering an update to the application for the Retina display.

 What happens when I use an external display with my Retina display Mac?

-Your MacBook Pro with Retina display or iMac (Retina 5K, 27-inch, Late 2014) automatically optimize the resolution for your internal Retina display and any external displays that you attach.
+If your MacBook, MacBook Pro, or iMac has a Retina display, it automatically optimizes the resolution for the internal Retina display and any external displays that you attach.
 You can adjust resolutions for displays by choosing System Preferences from the Apple () menu and then clicking Displays.

 I need a resolution for my external display that isn't on the list.
 Is there a way to get more resolutions?